 Hugues de Riedmatten leads the Quantum Photonics group at ICFO.
 His research interests are in quantum information science (QIS) and quantum optics.
 QIS is a research field that aims at controlling quantum coherence in light and matter in order to enable new information processing capabilities impossible with classical resources.
-He is now particularly interested in the quantum control of light matter interaction between single photons and atomic ensembles implemented with rare-earth doped solids and cold atomic gases.
+He is particularly interested in the quantum control of light matter interaction between single photons and atomic ensembles implemented with rare-earth doped solids and cold atomic gases.
+Other research lines include quantum non-linear optics with Rydberg atoms, and the detection and manipulation of single ions in the solid-state.
 The goal is to develop the quantum technology to implement quantum information networks and quantum repeaters.
 A more fundamental goal is to enable the observation of fascinating quantum effects, such as entanglement, with distant material systems and to explore and extend the limits of quantum coherence in complex material systems.